kodecocodes/english-style-guide/README.md

 Use _app_ instead of _application_, unless _application_ is more clear or isn't referring to a mobile app.

-**article** vs. **tutorial**

-Our internal guideline is to use "article" for our free online text tutorials and "tutorial" for all of our content.
-Many of our books and videos are also tutorials, after all.
-However, you can still use the term "tutorial" when you're writing an article.
-For example, it's fine to write: "In this tutorial, you'll learn all about using animations in your app..."

 **as-is**

 **back end, back-end, backend**